-Resolution #85-18 is a Land Acquisition Program that, if passed, would increase funding for waterfront, recreational and open space lands — areas that all cyclists in Jupiter can enjoy.
+Resolution #85-18 is a Land Acquisition Program will increase funding for waterfront, recreational and open space lands — areas that all cyclists in Jupiter can enjoy.

 Hollywood, FL – GO Bond: Parks, Open Space, Recreational and Cultural Facilities – $64,000,000 – March 12 – APPROVED (58%-42%)

-If passed, this measure would revitalize the Orangebrook Golf & Country Club, including the creation of a 23-acre nature reserve path for biking.
+This measure will revitalize the Orangebrook Golf & Country Club, including the creation of a 23-acre nature reserve path for biking.

 Gwinnett County, GA – Transportation (MARTA) referendum – $5,500,000,000 – March 19 –

-If passed, the MARTA referendum would fund $5.5 billion towards transportation throughout the county, aiding in the creation of better bike infrastructure for its residents.
+The MARTA referendum would have funded $5.5 billion towards transportation throughout the county, aiding in the creation of better bike infrastructure for its residents.

 New Orleans, LA – Parks & Recreation referendum – 2019 Capital and Operating Budgets – $6,590,000 – May 4 – APPROVED (76%-24%)

-If approved, this measure would allocate funding towards improving, maintaining and operating parks and recreational facilities, which would improve the Audubon neighborhood’s park systems and public spaces for biking.
+This measure will allocate funding towards improving, maintaining and operating parks and recreational facilities, which would improve the Audubon neighborhood’s park systems and public spaces for biking.